Skip to main content

 A screenshot showing the metadata details for a file in the Data Investigation page.

-View permissions for files and directories
+View users' permissions for files and directories

 Note that if you see SIDs (Security IDentifiers) instead of user and group names, you should integrate your Active Directory into BlueXP classification.
 See how to do this.